Skip to content

 Hardware-Circuit Connection

-The Hardware-Circuit Connection graph is a representation of a circuit as implemented on a specific (physical) quantum device selected by the user.
+The Hardware-Circuit Connection graph is a representation of a quantum program as implemented on a specific (physical) quantum device.
 You can interactively select hardware from hardware providers such as IBM Quantum, Amazon Braket, and Microsoft Azure.
-The analyzer compiles the circuit for the selected hardware, This allows easy inspection of which physical qubits will be used for execution on the device and, in turn, accordingly modifying the circuit if needed.
-This information is important if you want to execute the circuit on real quantum hardware, so you can make any necessary modifications to the circuit.
+The analyzer compiles the quantum program for the selected hardware, allowing easy inspection of which physical qubits will be used for execution on the device and, in turn, modifying the quantum program if needed.
+This information is important if you want to execute the quantum program on real quantum hardware, so you can make modifications to the quantum program.

-This graph is accessible from the SDK only if you install the analyzer_adk extension with the command - pip install classiq[analyzer_sdk] and use Jupyter as your coding platform.
+This graph is accessible from the SDK only if you install the analyzer_sdk extension with the pip install classiq[analyzer_sdk] command and use Jupyter as your coding platform.
 Once the extension is installed, run this command:

 # Run inside jupyter